Emberlynn-Loo/tp/docs/DeveloperGuide.md

   * Change the command words for all commands to be more than one word.
 For example, `add` will become `add person`.
   * Update the error handling logic to check for the specific command entered by the user.
   * Return a specific error message based on the invalid command entered by the user.

+### C.3 - Improve saving of valid relationship descriptors

+Currently, the application saves the relationship descriptors to the list of valid descriptors everytime the user enters a new relationship with that specific descriptor.
+As there are no checks performed to ensure that the descriptor is unique, the relationship descriptor can be saved multiple times in the list.
+This enhancement aims to improve the saving of valid relationship descriptors by checking if the descriptor already exists in the list before saving it.

+* Proposed Enhancement:
+  * Improve the saving of valid relationship descriptors by checking if the descriptor already exists in the list before saving it.

+* Implementation Details:
+  * Update the `addrelation` and `editrelation` command to check if the relationship descriptor already exists in the list of valid descriptors.
+  * If the descriptor already exists, do not save it again.
+If the descriptor does not exist, save it to the list of valid descriptors.
+  * Display an appropriate message to the user indicating whether the descriptor was saved or not.

+### C.4 - Improve error handling for duplicate relationship types

+Currently, the application allows for users to add any relationTypes with no limitations unless the exact relationType already exists.
+Thus, the current implementation does not take into account for varied spellings of the same word even if they already exist (e.g., "friend" and "friends"), resulting in potential confusion for users.
+This enhancement aims to improve the error handling for duplicate relation types to provide clearer guidance to users encountering duplicate relation types.

+* Proposed Enhancement:
+  * Improve error handling for duplicate relation types by checking for similar relation types before adding a new relation type.

+* Implementation Details:
+    * Update the `addrelation` and `editrelation` command to check for similar relation types before adding a new relation type.
+    * If a similar relation type already exists, display an error message to the user indicating that the relation type already exists.
+    * Provide suggestions for similar relation types to help the user choose the correct relation type.

+### C.5 - Improve display result for UUIDs in certain error messages

+Currently, when displaying errors for duplicate UUIDs, the application shows the full UUIDs in the error message.
+This can be confusing for users as the UUIDs are long and not easily readable.
+This enhancement aims to improve the display of UUIDs in error messages to make them more user-friendly.

+* Proposed Enhancement:
+  * Improve the display of UUIDs in error messages by showing only the first few characters of the UUID.

+* Implementation Details:
+    * Update the error messages for duplicate UUIDs to show only the first few characters of the UUID.
+    * Provide a tooltip or additional information for users to view the full UUID if needed.

+### C.6 - Add support for extendable roles for relationships

+Currently, the application allows for users to add any relationTypes with little limitation in regard to spelling.
+Thus, users are able to add any roles and relation types that they want to for custom relationships, including roles and relation types that are not valid words (e.g. aaa).
+This enhancement aims to improve the checking of roles for custom relationships.

+* Proposed Enhancement:
+    * Improve the checking of roles for custom relationships by checking for similar roles before adding a new role.

+* Implementation Details:
+    * Update the `addrelation` and `editrelation` command to check for valid roles before adding the relationship.
+    * Use an external library or dictionary to check if the roles are valid words.
+    * Display an error message to the user if the role is not a valid word.

+### C.7 - Improve changing of roles for a specific relationship type

+Currently, when the user wants to change the roles for a specific relationship type, they would first need to delete all the relationships with that relation type, then delete the relation type from the database, and then redefine it by adding a new relationship with the new roles.
+This process is cumbersome and time-consuming.
+This enhancement aims to improve the changing of roles for a specific relationship type by allowing users to directly edit the roles for a specific relationship type.

+* Proposed Enhancement:
+  * Improve the changing of roles for a specific relationship type by allowing users to directly edit the roles for that relationship type.

+* Implementation Details:
+    * Update the `editrelation` command to allow users to change the roles for a specific relationship type.
+    * Provide a command format that allows users to specify the relationship type and the new roles for that relationship type.
+    * Display a confirmation message to the user indicating that the roles for the relationship type have been successfully changed.

+### C.8 - Improve the checking of valid roles with respect to the relationType

+Currently, the application only supports a few pre-defined relationships with fixed roles (e.g., "spouses" with roles "husband" and "wife").
+Users are able to add any roles that they want to for custom role-based relationships.
+Thus, they are able to add roles unrelated to the relation type (e.g. roles of brother and sister in cousins relationship).
+This enhancement aims to improve the checking of valid roles with respect to the relationType.

+* Proposed Enhancement:
+    * Improve the checking of valid roles with respect to the relationType by ensuring that the roles are appropriate for the relationType.

+* Implementation Details:
+    * Update the `addrelation` and `editrelation` command to check for valid roles with respect to the relationType.
+    * Use an external library or dictionary to define a set of valid roles for each relationType.
+    * Ensure that the roles provided by the user match the valid roles for that relationType.
+    * Display an error message to the user if the roles are not appropriate for the relationType.